-This paper is organised as follows.
-In Section \ref{sec:prelim} we establish notation and give some fundamentals.
-In Section \ref{sec:covlatt} we introduce the cover-weight axioms and hence give a cryptomorphism between these axioms and the rank axioms of an $\mL$-polymatroid, extending results of \cite{BCJ17,BF22}.
-In Section \ref{sec:cyclicflat} we introduce the notion of a cyclic element of an $\mL$-polymatroid and describe its lattice of cyclic flats.
+This paper is organized as follows.
+In Section \ref{sec:prelim}, we establish notation and give some fundamentals.
+In Section \ref{sec:covlatt}, we introduce the cover-weight axioms and show they are equivalent to the rank axioms of an $\mL$-polymatroid, giving a cryptomorphism that extends results of \cite{BCJ17,BF22}.
+In Section \ref{sec:cyclicflat}, we introduce the notion of a cyclic element of an $\mL$-polymatroid.
+Moreover, we describe the lattice of cyclic flats of an $\mathcal{L}$-polymatroid.
 We show that the rank function of an $\mL$-polymatroid is completely determined by its weighted lattice of cyclic flats, along with the ranks of the atoms of $\mL$.
-We introduce the concept of a {\em quasi-modular function}, which is crucial for capturing the behaviour of the rank function of an $\mL$-polymatroid in terms of its weighted lattice of cyclic flats.
+We introduce the concept of a weakly decomposable function, which is crucial for capturing the behavior of the rank function of an $\mL$-polymatroid in terms of its weighted lattice of cyclic flats.
 Section \ref{sec:main} contains the main contribution of this paper.
-We define a set of six cyclic flat axioms and hence demonstrate a cryptomorphism for $\mL$-polymatroids.
-In Section \ref{sec:comments} we close the paper with some commentary on the cyclic flat axioms given in Section \ref{sec:main} and their relations to cyclic flat axioms of matroids, polymatroids and $q$-matroids.
+We introduce a set of six cyclic flat axioms and demonstrate a cryptomorphism for $\mL$-polymatroids.
+In Section \ref{sec:comments}, we close the paper with some commentary on the cyclic flat axioms given in Section \ref{sec:main} and their relations to cyclic flat axioms of matroids, polymatroids, and $q$-matroids.